Medical Laboratory Technician

 Associate of Applied Science

 Prepare for a career in medical laboratory technology through classroom study and supervised clinical experience.
 Learn about blood, analysis of body fluids, bacteriology, parasitology, clinical chemistry and other aspects of medical laboratory technology.
-Complete this program by taking classes exclusively on weekdays, or in a combination of weekdays and evenings/weekends.

 Program/Major Codes: AASMLT/MLT